Having children and raising a family can be expensive. There are a number of schemes to support families.

 Guardian’s Allowance - if you’re bringing up a child whose parents have died.

-National Asylum Support Service - Information on money available to asylum applicants who qualify for help with living costs.
+Asylum Support Service - Information on money available to asylum applicants who qualify for help with living costs.